itmat/CAMPAREE/doc/resource_files.rst

 simulated organisms.
 While most chromosomes will have two copies, regardless of gender, the sex and mitochondrial chromosomes often deviate from this pattern in a species-dependent fashion.
-The chromosome/contig identifiers in this file must match those used in the genome sequence and annotation files.
+The chromosome/contig identifiers in this file must match those used in the :ref:`genome sequence <resource-genome>` and :ref:`annotation <resource-annotation>` files.
 However, any chromosome/contig identifiers omitted from the ploidy file will not be used by CAMPAREE (i.e. no transcripts will be simulated from omitted chromosome/contigs).
 This allows users broad control over which chromosomes/contigs CAMPAREE uses.
-For example, all of the pre-built resource files use ploidy files that limit CAMPAREE to the standard chromosomes (numbered/lettered, sex, and mitochondrial).
+For example, all of the :ref:`pre-built resource files <resource-pre-built>` use ploidy files that limit CAMPAREE to the standard chromosomes (numbered/lettered, sex, and mitochondrial).
 For examples, please refer to the ploidy file for the baby genome, packaged in the ``resources/baby_genome.mm10/`` subdirectory of the CAMPAREE install directory, or to one of the ploidy files packaged with the pre-built resource files.

 STAR Genome Index
 ^^^^^^^^^^^^^^^^^

+.. _resource-pre-built:

 Pre-Built Resource Files
 ------------------------